landfoci/leqa.github.io/_posts/2021-03-19-reflections-on-the-meaning-of-the-talos-principle.md

 ---
 layout: post
 title: Reflections on the meaning of The Talos Principle
-summary: An essay on the message behind Croteam's philosophical puzzler.
 ---

 In my last semester of high school, I had the privilege of taking ENGL 4680: Game Narratives as Literature with Dr. Marshall Needleman Armintor.
 I wrote my midterm on the theme of *The Talos Principle*.
 In doing so, I found myself reflecting a lot about life, identity, hope, and the human condition.
 I hope it will do a little bit of the same for you.